 Writing online can be tough.
 Most people who try their hand at it fail and much more barely scrape by.
-You may be thinking, so what’s the fuss all about with writing website content and why is this different from traditional writing?
+You may be thinking, so what’s the fuss all about with writing website content, and why is this different from traditional writing?

 Statistically speaking, only about 16% of all the people who visit a website will ever read through a single article.
-So for every 100 people who see your content, about 16 will actually engage with it.
+So for every 100 people who see your content, about 16 will engage with it.
 The rest will skim for a paragraph or two and leave.

-The key is to not be average.
+The key is not to be average.
 Create engaging content that attracts the right people to your site.
 By doing so, your website will get visited by people who want to read what you’ve written and are more than happy to do business with you.
 This guide to creating content for websites will teach you how to do all of these things.

 How to Create Content That Gets Read

 Not everything that gets written gets read.
 A large number of blog posts, articles, and even books go unnoticed.
 When content is ignored, it’s usually because the writer failed to engage potential readers.
 Something about their work didn’t seem exciting or interesting enough for people to want to read it.

 If you want to get noticed, you have to relate to your readers and put their needs first.